Cheung Research Lab

 Objective: Identify and define functional genomic pathways through which psychosocial and social environmental risk and resilience factors influence gene regulation in AYA cancer survivors, and thus contribute to a greater understanding of health disparities in post-treatment survivorship.

-Results: Reviewed prior studies of social genomics and published findings in a peer-reviewed journal: Social genomics as a framework for understanding health disparities among adolescent and young adult cancer survivors: A commentary.
+Results: Reviewed prior studies of social genomics and published findings in a peer-reviewed journal:

 Project: Developing a global patient-centered core outcome set for adolescent and young adult oncology